-In childlike faith one must pray with the tax collector in the temple: "God have mercy on me, a sinner."
-(Luke 18:13) Salvation is all gift.
-You just cannot earn it.
 We must rely only on God's grace - his undeserved love and mercy.
 There is no way that the gift of eternal life - an inheritance from the love of God - can be a reward for our deeds.
 Good works, good deeds flow out of faith, when the Christian uses God's law as a guide or guideline for doing good.
 Good works are a fruit of faith, a fruit of having the assurance of the gift of eternal life.

 Peter now asks: what about us?
-What reward will we disciples have?
+What reward will we have - he and the other disciples of Jesus?
 They had not yet fully grasped and understood the concept of grace.